danmaclean/talks/retreat_2015/slides/retreat_2015.md

 \sub_slide
-#### A simple mechanistic model explains effector gene size
-<video controls width="600" data-src='slides/img/pdfa.webm'></video>

-Note: A further result from the model is that it can explain the distribution of effector size in genomes.
-The video here shows the evolution of effector size from the initial population and it re-builds the shape of the distribution that we see in P.infestans.
-This indicates that only a few mechanical rules are needed to reproduce the observed structure of the Effectors in the P.infestans genome.
-This really hints at a strong role for the extra complexity arising from just a few principles.

-\sub_slide
 * Genome length increases under straightforward mechanical processes
 * Frequency and distance of jump interact to affect the rate of expansion
 * Extreme expansion may occur at a sweet spot
-* Effector size distributions are 'rebuilt' correctly

 Note: So here's what we're learning...